 Take the vacation, stay at a Disney Resort.
 Wondering why?
 Say your children really want to see Mickey Mouse and their other favorite characters, well, they can.
 Not only can they see their favorite characters, they can eat with them.

 You will not be depriving your children (or yourselves) if you do not visit the theme parks.
-There are plenty of activities and adventures to be had on the Disney World property to make plenty of vacation memories.
+There are plenty of activities and adventures to be had on Disney World properties to make plenty of vacation memories.
 Stay at one on-property resort—even the value resorts—and you open yourself up to the activities and amenities at all the resorts, not to mention the perks of staying at a Disney resort.
 A short bus trip or boat ride takes you to the door of any of the Disney World resorts and all they have to offer.

-- BEACHES.
 Florida's coastline is not the only place to find beaches.
 Several Disney World resorts feature white sandy lakefront beaches.
 Beach chairs are scattered about and you can even find a volleyball net at the Fort Wilderness Campground beach.

-- HORSEBACK RIDING.
 Fort Wilderness is the location of Circle D Ranch where horseback riding is available by the hour.

-- CARRIAGE RIDES.
 Fort Wilderness is where you'll find carriage or wagon rides.
 Reservations are required, but these can be a great romantic gesture or a fun family outing.

-- BIKING.
 Bicycle rentals are available, but if you want a unique (and fun) experience, rent a surrey bike at Disney's Boardwalk.
 These canopied vehicles-built-for-four are just the thing for family touring.